 All dental treatment for confirmed or suspected cased of COVID-19 should be deferred wherever alternative management options (such as antibiotics or pain control) are appropriate, until the patient is recovered and released from isolation.
 Emergency dental treatment for confirmed or suspected cases should not be treated in an office-based environment as full airborne precautions are required.

 Please contact your dental provider if you have any concerns about having your dental treatment at this time.

-All patients will be asked these screening questions before attending a clinic:
+All patients should be asked screening questions in alignment with current NSW Health advice before attending a clinic.